MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 RUN powershell.exe -command Remove-Item c:\vcredist_x86.exe -Force
 ```

-The resulting image will consist of four layers, one for the Base image, and then one for each RUN instruction.
+The resulting image consists of four layers, one for the Base image, and then one for each RUN instruction.

 ```none
 C:\> docker history doc-example-1